storesafe/cordova-sqlcipher-adapter/README.md

 ## Status

-- _Windows platform support is now disabled in this plugin version, with CRYPTO provider (libTomCrypt) completely removed (ref: [litehelpers / Cordova-sqlcipher-adapter#63](https://github.com/litehelpers/Cordova-sqlcipher-adapter/issues/63)).
-For future consideration: enable Windows build again with encryption using a recent build of the OpenSSL crypto library ref: [litehelpers/Cordova-sqlcipher-adapter#30](https://github.com/litehelpers/Cordova-sqlcipher-adapter/issues/30)_
+- Windows platform support is now disabled in this plugin version, with CRYPTO provider (libTomCrypt) completely removed (ref: [litehelpers / Cordova-sqlcipher-adapter#63](https://github.com/litehelpers/Cordova-sqlcipher-adapter/issues/63)).
+For future consideration: enable Windows build again with encryption using a recent build of the OpenSSL crypto library ref: [litehelpers/Cordova-sqlcipher-adapter#30](https://github.com/litehelpers/Cordova-sqlcipher-adapter/issues/30)
-- __Alpha version:__
+- Alpha version:
-  - SQLCipher `3.4.2` for iOS/macOS~~/Windows~~
+  - SQLCipher `3.4.2` for iOS/macOS
   - SQLCipher `3.5.9` for Android (Gradle reference)
   - `SQLITE_DEFAULT_PAGE_SIZE=1024` and `SQLITE_DEFAULT_CACHE_SIZE=2000` to avoid "potentially distruptive change(s)" from SQLite 3.12.0 in unencrypted databases ref: <http://sqlite.org/pgszchng2016.html>
   - with OpenSSL libcrypto for Android
   - using CommonCrypto framework for iOS/macOS
-  - _NO ENCRYPTION ENABLED (completely removed)_ for Windows
+  - NO ENCRYPTION ENABLED (completely removed) for Windows
   - for future consideration: embed OpenSSL libcrypto for all target platforms
 - This plugin is NOT supported by PhoneGap Developer App or PhoneGap Desktop App.
 - A recent version of the Cordova CLI (such as `6.5.0` / `7.1.0` / `8.0.0`) is recommended.
 Cordova versions older than `6.0.0` are missing the `cordova-ios@4.0.0` security fixes.
 In addition it is *required* to use `cordova prepare` in case of cordova-ios older than `4.3.0` (Cordova CLI `6.4.0`).
 - SQLCipher build settings used:
-  - `SQLITE_HAS_CODEC` _(no longer enabled in Windows SQLite3 library build)_
+  - `SQLITE_HAS_CODEC` (no longer enabled in Windows SQLite3 library build)
   - `SQLITE_SOUNDEX` (Android only)
   - `SQLITE_MAX_VARIABLE_NUMBER=99999` (Android only)
   - `SQLITE_DEFAULT_JOURNAL_SIZE_LIMIT=1048576` (Android only)